Jun 2, 2023

 Best for: investors who can dedicate time and effort into company research and can handle high volatility

 Small-cap stocks are stocks from companies with a small market capitalization.
 These companies usually have less capital and brand awareness than more established companies, but many large-cap companies started out as small-caps.
+These companies can generally be considered growth stock as they’re often in the early stages of their growth and have the potential for significant expansion.
+Like larger companies, many small cap stocks pay dividends.
+Sometimes these dividends can be higher than those of larger companies to offset some of the risk of investing in a smaller, less-proven corporation.

 Take Amazon, for example—believe it or not, Amazon started out as a small-cap company.
 Capitalizing on the high growth potential of small-cap stocks requires a level of foresight—you’re investing in these companies before they balloon in value, and there’s no guarantee that they will.